dmhuehol/EnvAn-WN/README.md

 ASOSdecoder: current (7/5/17) version of MATLAB function to decode present weather codes from the ASOS one minute dataset.
 Currently nonfunctional because the proper format for decoding these conditions is still unknown.

+ASOSimport: current (7/6/17) version of MATLAB function to import and create a structure of ASOS 1-minute data.
+Functional but largely untested.

 atplot: currently (6/8/17) just a grab bag of plotting loops, originally from FWOKXh7.
 May be removed eventually, but currently serves as a testing ground for improvements and functionalizations of the remaining plotting sections of FWOKXh7.

 convection: current (5/31/17) version of MATLAB function to find relevant meteorological variables necessary to calculate basic properties relevant to convection and stability.
 Currently just a skeleton of code from Megan Amanatides's original script.

 noseplotfind: current (6/14/17) version of MATLAB function to detect and display warmnoses.
 Currently displays TvP, Tvz, and skew-T charts.
 See "to be added" section near end of help for features which will be added in the near future.
 Updated 6/14/17 to reflect the complete splitting of warmnose analysis duties to nosedetect, standardize funciton format, and fix freezing temperature.

+TvZ: current (7/7/17) version of MATLAB function to simply plot TvZ graph for soundings temperature profile.
+Currently under construction.

 Nonfunctional: